My Medellin Nightlife – Definitive Guide (UPDATED)

 La 33 in Laureles is also great.
 There are many places along la 33 to party at.
 We usually go to Bling Bling or Emporium.
 I could not find websites nor facebook pages for those two, but they are the most notable on la 33.

 Barrio Colombia is pretty cool.
 There is really no street life at Barrio Colombia, you mainly have to choose a disco and go in and make due.
 All clubs in Barrio Colombia have a cover charge.

 My favorite places are Luxury (UPDATE 9/24/15: Luxury is now at a new spot in Parque Lleras, it’s still great with Reggaeton and dirty booty grinding all night), Trilogia and Karma.
-Karma plays more hip hop, so I like that one better.
+Karma plays more hip-hop, so I like that one better.
 Regardless, I have been to pretty much all of the clubs there and I can say that I would much rather go to Parque Lleras on a Saturday night.
-Due to the fact that most girls come in large groups with guys, so if you are not going for a birthday party or with a large group then it is not so fun.
+Due to the fact that most girls come in large groups with guys, so if you are not going to a birthday party or with a large group then it is not so fun.

-Poblado is the place where you will find the most people and by people I mean single girls.
+Poblado is the place where you will find the most people and by people, I mean single girls.